benmvp/slides/2020/reactglobal/perfect-lib.md

   * So that _they_ can build faster/better for end user
 - Otherwise, we find ourselves bike-shedding
 - Kent C. Dodds wrote a blog post says exactly that
-  * We need to measure success based on how well we can deliver what the user wants
+  * We should always to measure **success** based on how well we can deliver what the user wants
   * Our choice of tooling should be based on that goal (and no more)

 =====